-Yet, for centuries now, theories abound about the location of the Alexander the Great’s Tomb, with some verging on myth.
+Yet, for centuries now, theories abound about the location of Alexander the Great’s Tomb, with some verging on myth.

 Most recently, an Egyptian tourism official reported on supposed evidence suggesting that the discovery of the famed tomb might be in the Siwa Oasis in the Marai area.

 There was a shrine there devoted to the chief Egyptian God Amun, whom the Greeks called Ammon and equated with their god Zeus.
-It indeed was Alexander’s favorite place.
+It was indeed Alexander’s favorite place.

 First burial in Memphis